South Devon Railway 0-4-0 locomotives: Tiny

 Tiny was built by Sara and Company.
 It has a vertical boiler and was similar to four locomotives that later worked in the docks at Falmouth in Cornwall.

 After withdrawal it was used at Newton Abbot where it was used to power machinery in the workshops there.
-In 1927, no longer required for this purpose, it was displayed on the platform at the station opposite the workshops.
+In 1927 it was no longer required for this purpose and displayed on the platform at the station opposite the workshops.
 It has since been moved to Buckfastleigh railway station where it is displayed in the museum of the South Devon Railway Trust.

+Tiny is the last surviving locomotive originally built to Brunel's 7 ft 0 1⁄4 in (2140 mm) broad gauge.

 Owl class

 The three Owl class locomotives had well tanks and were built by the Avonside Engine Company.